appveyor/website/NJekyll/site/docs/how-to/selenium-testing.md

 ## .NET

-### FireFox
+### Firefox

-AppVeyor build worker images are used to have the latest version of FireFox browser installed which at the time of writing was `47.0.1`.
+AppVeyor build worker images are used to have the latest version of Firefox browser installed which at the time of writing was `47.0.1`.

-You use `FirefoxDriver` class from [`Selenium WebDriver` library](https://www.nuget.org/packages/Selenium.WebDriver/) to run tests on FireFox.
+You use `FirefoxDriver` class from [`Selenium WebDriver` library](https://www.nuget.org/packages/Selenium.WebDriver/) to run tests on Firefox.

-**FireFox 46 and below**
+**Firefox 46 and below**

-If you need to run your tests against earlier versions of FireFox we recommend using [Chocolatey](https://chocolatey.org/packages/Firefox) for installing FireFox 46 and below.
+If you need to run your tests against earlier versions of Firefox we recommend using [Chocolatey](https://chocolatey.org/packages/Firefox) for installing Firefox 46 and below.
-Just add this line to `install` section of your `appveyor.yml` to remove the current FireFox and install FireFox 46.0.1:
+Just add this line to `install` section of your `appveyor.yml` to remove the current Firefox and install Firefox 46.0.1:

     install:
     - choco install firefox -version 46.0.1